MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/external-tables-azurestorage-azuredatalake.md

 To check path format definition correctness, use the property `sampleUris` or `filesPreview` when creating an external table.

 > [!NOTE]
-> *PathFormat* can only describe storage "folder" URI path.
-To filter by file name, please use `NamePrefix` and/or `FileExtension` external table properties.
+> *PathFormat* can only describe the storage "folder" URI path.
+To filter by file name, use `NamePrefix` and/or `FileExtension` external table properties.

 <a name="format"></a>
 *Format*